 1. Horizontal Scaling (Stateless Services)

-All notification services should be stateless, storing state in external systems:
+All notification services should be stateless.
+Keep state in external stores:

-This allows you to scale by simply adding more instances:
+This lets you scale by simply adding more instances:

 # Kubernetes deployment example